Fushimi Inari-Taisha in Kyoto

 Kiyotaki Falls - The waterfall is located near the Gozendani Hohaisho prayer area.

 Teichoan - Take a break at the new rest area close to the Yashimagaike Pond.
 Teichoan was built in 2017.
-The Japanese architecture style is really traditional and the cafe inside worth a visit.
+The Japanese architecture style is traditional and the cafe inside is worth a visit.

 Festival & Events (dates can change without notice)